amisepa/import_edf/README.md

    or

    EEG = import_edf('path to your file');            % import with full file path provided (char string)

+   or

+   EEG = import_edf('path to your file', 1);        % imports and remove DC drifts

+Output:

-Output: EEG structure in EEGLAB format
+   EEG structure in EEGLAB format

 References for Matlab's edfRead function: